lucarv/connfac-lab/LAB 3/README.md

 ![](images/provision2hub.png )

-## Prepare the physical device
+## Prepare the device
-In this lab we will be deploying an edge device on a Raspberry Pi 3.
+In this lab we will be preferrably deploying an edge device on:
+OPTION 1: a Raspberry Pi 3.
+OPTION 2: a VM or laptop running Linux.
+Follow the tutorial on https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux
+OPTION 3: a VM or laptop running Windows.
+Follow the tutorial on https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-windows

+Contionue below if you are using a reaspberry pi.
+Otherwise move to Part 2 on this tutorial.

 Connect to the device via ssh (or putty if you are on a Windows PC).
 As we have learnt, Azure Edge is a SW component depolyed on COTS HW running Windows or Linux (which You will use).
 We also learned that Edge runs a microservices architecture on docker, so we will first install that on the device.